bkleinen/bkleinen.github.io/content/studies/ic/index.md

 In addition to that, my specific rules about ICs are as follows:

 * You need to talk to me - preferably during the office hours (see below)  - about your topic and register in LSF for the correct semester and course (IC1 or IC2).
-You will be rejected first and accepted later manually, please re-register as long as possible/necessary (Neuanmeldung).
-(Don't ask.
-Or do ask learn about possible clashes of business processes and supporting IT.)
+You will be rejected automatically, and accepted later manually, which is possible until Phase IV, so no worries.

 * You need to **maintain and hand in** a timesheet documenting what you did for your IC (a simple excel sheet summing up hours and tasks will do) - it should be around 180 hrs according to the 6 ECTS.